mendix/docs/content/studio/domain-models.md

 {{% alert type="info" %}}

 If you select the entity from another module, you will create a cross-module association.
-For more information, see the [Cross-Module Associations](domain-models-association-properties#cross-module-associations) section in *Association Properties*.
+For more information, see the [Cross-Module Associations](domain-models-association-properties#cross-module-associations) section in *Associations*.
 The entities of the current module are listed first.

 {{% /alert %}}